IBA’s new premises

 The building is 9,000 m2, spread over seven floors.
 It houses over 4.000 students, 130 teachers and administrative staff and 75 freelance teachers.

 The heart of the academy is the ‘steps of knowledge’, linking up the various different universes within the building.
 These steps can be seen from the outside.

 The slats around the building’s exterior are made of anodized aluminium, of a nuanced golden-brown colour which shimmers in tone.

 Inside: when you come in through the main entrance, you can clearly see though up to the floors above.
-There will be a continuous plant wall, timber-clad elevator shafts, and several ‘market places’ throughout the building.

 - As an educational institution, IBA has a substantial presence in Kolding.
 And now at long last they’ll be getting the building they deserve.